lcreid/rails-bootstrap-forms/README.md

 ```

 ## Validation and Errors
+Rails normally wraps fields with validation errors in a `div.field_with_errors`, but this behaviour isn't consistent with Bootstrap 4 styling.
+By default, `bootstrap_form` generations in-line errors which appear below the field.
+But it can also generate errors on the label, or not display any errors, leaving it up to you.

 ### Inline Errors

 By default, fields that have validation errors will be outlined in red and the
 error will be displayed below the field.
-Rails normally wraps the fields in a
-div (field_with_errors), but this behavior is suppressed.
 Here's an example:

 ```html
 <div class="form-group">